msveshnikov/style-scanner/server/index.md

 - **Path/URL:** To set paths for static files and templates.
 - **Imported Modules:**
     - AI provider integrations (getTextGemini, getTextGpt)
-    - Models for User, Presentation, Feedback (in server/models)
+    - Models for User, Insight, Feedback (in server/models)
     - Middleware for authentication (server/middleware/auth.js)
     - Additional modules such as imageService.js and admin/user route modules.